MatthewKrey-zz/parking-lot/README.md

 </br>
 Let's first make some assumptions about what we are going to build for our MVP. </br>
 </br>
-1) Assume single-level parking lot with n parking spaces </br>
+1) Assume single-level parking lot with n parking spaces. </br>
 2) Assume hourly rate of $20.00/hr </br>
-3) Assume homogenous parking space size (e.g. no difference for Compact Cars, SUV, Handicapped, etc.) </br>
+3) Assume homogenous parking space size (e.g. no difference for Compact Cars, SUV, Handicapped, etc.). </br>